Posted by Gabriella Fundaro on April 13, 2018

 When a business is truly customer focused, they don’t connect in reactive ways, engaging only when responding to issues and negative feedback.
 Instead, the best companies use proactive channels to steward good relationships with customers.

 One good example of this comes from a company called Nextiva.
 They use video marketing to develop customer engagement and relationships, and even respond directly to customer questions.
 Through these kinds of marketing methods, B2B companies can position themselves and build trust before their customers have a problem to address.
-Using a proactive mindset can make it easy for customers and clients to work with you, which can be a big reprieve in the complex world of B2B.
+Using a proactive mindset can make it easy for customers and clients to work with you.
+This can be a big reprieve in the complex world of B2B.

 - Write a blog that’s focused on educating your customers about the industry.